-If you are an outdoor photographer, and shoot specially landscapes, a CPL filter (circular polarized) will help you get the best shot.
+If you are an outdoor photographer and shoot a lot of landscapes, a CPL filter (circular polarized) will help you get the best shot.
 You can create effects that you can’t get with any other filter.
-It is important to keep in mind that such effect can’t be simulated in post production; you can simulate an ND filter, but not a polarized one.[/fusion_builder_column]
+It is important to keep in mind that some of these effects can’t be simulated in post-production.

 Now, first we need to know what a polarizing filter does: